aakcay5656/Instagram-Data-Classification-with-PySpark/README.md

 # Instagram Data Classification with PySpark

-This project aims to classify Instagram captions into different categories using various machine learning models in PySpark.
-The dataset contains captions labeled into different categories such as finance, sports, art, technology, and personal.
+This project focuses on classifying Instagram captions into different categories using various machine learning models in PySpark.
+The dataset contains captions labeled into categories such as finance, sports, art, technology, and personal.
 The classification models used include Decision Tree, Random Forest, Naive Bayes, and Logistic Regression.

 ## Table of Contents
 - [Installation](#installation)